On the gauge action of a Leavitt path algebra: Drawbacks of the conventional definition

 \section{Drawbacks of the conventional definition}

-The gauge action of the $C^*$-algebra $A:=C^*(E)$ of a graph $E$ is defined as the group homomorphism $\rho\colon \Toro\to\aut(A)$ such that $\rho(z)(u)=u$ for each vertex $u$ of the graph and $\rho(z)(f)=z f$, $\rho(z)(f^*)=z^{-1} f^*$ for any arrow $f$ and any $z\in \Toro$ (see \cite{Rae}).
-With this definition of the gauge action we can recover the homogeneous components of $A$ easily since for any integer $n$ we have that $A_n$ is just the set of all $a\in A$ such that for any $z\in \Toro$ we have $\rho(z)(a)=z^n a$.
-Thus the grading on $A$ induces the gauge action but reciprocally, if we are given the gauge action we reconstruct immediately the homogeneous components of the grading.
-Since the gauge action of $A$ codifies all the information of the graded algebra $A$ all the notions related to this graded structure can be defined in terms of the action.
-That is the reason why the gauge action is omnipresent in the theory of graph $C^*$-algebras.
-Most research works on this kind of $C^*$-algebras involve its gauge action.
+The gauge action of the $C^*$-algebra $A:=C^*(E)$ of a graph $E$ is defined as the group homomorphism $\rho\colon \Toro\to\aut(A)$ such that $\rho(z)(p_u)=p_u$ for each vertex $u$ of the graph and $\rho(z)(s_f)=z s_f$, $\rho(z)(s_f^*)=z^{-1} s_f^*$ for any arrow $f$ and any $z\in \Toro$ (see \cite[Proposition 2.1]{Rae}).
+With this definition of the gauge action we can recover the homogeneous components of the canonical $\Z$-grading on $A$ easily, since for any integer $n$ we have that $A_n$ is just the set of all $a\in A$ such that for any $z\in \Toro$ we have $\rho(z)(a)=z^n a$.
+Thus, if we are given the gauge action on $A$, we reconstruct immediately the canonical $\Z$-grading.
+Since the gauge action of $A$ codifies all the information of the graded algebra $A$, all the notions related to this graded structure can be defined in terms of the action.
+The gauge action is omnipresent in the theory of graph $C^*$-algebras for the same reason that the canonical grading on Leavitt path algebras appears in many of the contributions on the subject.
+Most of the research works on graph $C^*$-algebras involve its gauge action.
 By contrast, most works on Leavitt path algebras miss the gauge action in the terms in which it has been defined in the literature.

+Let us think about the \lq\lq official\rq\rq\ definition of the gauge action of a Leavitt path algebra $B:=L_K(E)$ over the commutative (and unitary) ring $K$ (see \cite{Ahn}).
+This is nothing but the group homomorphism $\tau\colon K^\times \to\aut(B)$ such that $\tau(z)(u)=u$, $\tau(z)(f)=zf$ and $\tau(z)(f^*)=z^{-1}f^*$ for any vertex $u$, any edge $f$ and any $z\in K^\times$.
+Though in the original definition, $K$ is a field, we have allowed $K$ to be a unital commutative ring so as to cover the general notion of a Leavitt path algebra.
+Thus $K^\times$ in the above definition must be understood as the group of invertible elements of the ring $K$. \begin{re}\rm Let $\tau\colon K^\times\to\aut(A)$ be any representation of the group $K^\times$ by automorphisms on the $K$-algebra $A$ (in particular this applies to the gauge action of a Leavitt path algebra).
+The action of $\tau$ on an element $t\in K^\times$ will be denoted $\tau(t)$ or $\tau_t$ depending on the typographical convenience. \end{re}